-The on-screen interfaces we now interact with daily without a second thought; all the thoughtfully laid-out programmes we use to carry out tasks - data sorting, word processing, browsing, drawing, communicating, sharing - exist because the computer mouse gave normal people, not just engineers, direct control over their machines.
+It's fair to say that the computer mouse has had a pretty substantial impact on the computing industry.
+The on-screen interfaces we now interact with without a second thought and all the thoughtfully laid-out programmes we use to carry out tasks; all of which exist because the computer mouse gave normal people direct control over their machines.

 Life before the computer mouse

 It is thanks to the humble mouse that the computer evolved into the technology millions of us now use and rely on every day.
 For 50 years the mouse has slowly shape-shifted through many different designs.
-We've had trackball, laser, pen-style designs, vertical mice like our inimitable Penguin and roll-bars to name a few.
 But with the rise of touch screens, gesture and voice control, is the computer about to move on into the future without its trusty rodent-shaped sidekick?

 The mouse hasn't always been as friendly as its quirky name suggests